gusty/Bitpart/README.md

  - Message validation, version control, anti-flood filter
  - DB access

-To install it build the BitPart.Server project, copy the output directory to your server, there you will find Bitpart.Server.dll which is a plug-in for [SuperSocket](http://www.supersocket.net), just run SuperSocket.exe, adjust the config and select install as a service.
+Build the project BitPart.Server and copy the output directory to your server or [download the latest binaries](http://packages.nuget.org/api/v1/package/Bitpart.Server) and copy the folder Bitpart.Server to your server.

+The file Bitpart.Server.dll is a plug-in for [SuperSocket](http://www.supersocket.net).
+Adjust the SuperSocket.exe.config file, run SuperSocket.exe and select install as a service.

 You can also build the Bitpart.Client and use it to manage your server remotely.